How ChessGate's AI Personalities Work

 Level 5: Harmonics Profile (Always Available)

-The harmonics engine computes 10 numerical metrics for any position.
-These are compared against what the player historically valued:
+The harmonics engine computes a set of numerical metrics for any position — including initiative, mobility, space, pawn structure, and others.
+These are compared against what each player historically valued.

 This works in ANY position because it measures abstract properties, not specific squares.